[A recent study by the Custom Content Council]

 - Web Widgets

 Best way to get potential customers to see your website: feature useful content

 We call this "content marketing" or "inbound marketing."
-You provide relevant information on your website that gets found by those searching.
+You provide relevant information on your website for people searching for your services.
 Content marketing does much more than just getting viewers to your website, it keeps them there.

 - Attracts viewers who are relevant to your business to your website and does a lot to turn them into customers

 - Establishes you or your business as a Thought Leader and expert in your industry

 - Helps to get your website ranked higher in organic search results